 Why won’t my child/teen listen to me?

 I’ve done my best and tried to give my child all of the things that I never had.
 My parents were so mean to me when I was growing up that I said that I would NEVER be that way with my own children.
 I would make sure that they knew that I love them.
-I take them on special outings and buy them electronics they want so they don’t feel left out when other kids have things.
+I take them on special outings and buy them the electronics they want so they don’t feel left out when other kids have things.
 However, they yell back at me and won’t do what I say.
 They are so disrespectful and don’t appreciate all that I do for them.
+Our family dynamics just seem different now.
 Where did I go wrong?

 Why won’t my teen open up to me and let me in?

 My mother was so cold and closed off that I had no one to go to when I was a child.
 I have made it a point to be a friend to my daughter, so I don’t understand why she talks back to me and won’t confide in me.
 I always wanted that close bond with her, but she just curses me out and tells me that it’s none of my business.
 I tell her she’s grounded and can’t go out with her friends, but she just sneaks out through the window.
 Nothing I try is working, and I feel like I have failed as a parent.
 How can I practice responsible parenting when she won’t even talk to me?

 My child is struggling and I don’t know how to help her!